How To Get Scratches Out of Glasses: 7 Myths and What Actually Works

 Pair Eyewear's eyeglasses and boxes

-Once your glasses lenses are scratched, it’s best to either replace the lenses or invest in a new pair of glasses with scratch-resistant coating.
+Once your glasses lenses are scratched, it’s best to either replace them or invest in a new pair of glasses with scratch-resistant coating.
 As a bonus, you can upgrade your style at the same time.
 A great way to do this is by picking Pair Eyewear for your eyeglasses needs.
-Our selection of styles and vast range of Top Frames offers something for everyone, and at great prices too.
+Our selection of styles and vast range of Top Frames offers something for everyone, and at great prices, too.